Dental Admission Test (DAT®)

 - Subsequent to the candidate’s fifth DAT attempt, the candidate may retest only once per 12-month period.

 The DAT is offered year-round at Prometric Test Centers throughout the U.S. and Canada.
 Once you have received your eligibility letter confirming that your test application has been accepted, you must contact Prometric to secure an appointment.
 We recommend doing this at least 60 to 90 days before your desired test date, since schedules fill up.
-Visit the Prometric site to find a testing site near you, see procedures updated for COVID-19, and schedule your test.
+Visit the Prometric website to find a testing center near you, see current COVID-19 procedures, and schedule your test.

 If you need to cancel or reschedule your appointment due to an emergency please contact the Department of Testing Services by emailing email@example.com or calling 800.232.1694.

-All available fee waivers have been granted.
-The application for 2023 fee waivers will be posted at the beginning of next year.
-The following is for informational purposes only.
+All DAT fee waivers have been granted for 2023.
+The following information is made available for informational purposes only.

 In documented cases of severe financial hardship, a limited number of partial fee waivers are available to DAT examinees each calendar year (January - December).
 The partial fee waiver covers 50% of the DAT fee.
 The partial fee waiver does not apply to any charges associated with rescheduling/canceling a test date or score reporting after the time of initial application.
 Partial fee waivers are granted on a first-come, first-served basis to eligible examinees who have submitted the required documents.